Paisley railway station, Melbourne: Closure

-The pedestrian subway was filled in post-closure, but the island platform still exists, adjacent to the Millers Road overpass in Altona, and is visible from passing trains to Werribee.
+The pedestrian subway was filled in following the station's closure, but the island platform still exists, adjacent to the Millers Road overpass, and is visible from passing trains to Werribee.

 In 1991, the car park for the former station was expanded to become the Altona North park and ride terminus for the Route 232 bus service to Melbourne via the Westgate Bridge.